NIB-SI/DiNAR/CKNs/README.md

-Comprehensive knowledge Networks (CKN) of Arabidopsis thaliana and orthologue groups are provided.
+Comprehensive knowledge Networks (CKN) of Arabidopsis thaliana and Ath-Stu orthologous grouping are provided.

 More information about CKNs is availabe at: https://www.biorxiv.org/content/early/2017/11/06/214940

-more infomration about orthologue groups at: http://www.gomapman.org/export/current/generic
+More information about orthologous grouping at: http://www.gomapman.org/export/current/generic

 Spud DB files - PGSC DMG/DMT/DMV/DMP